Green Revolution in India: Notable figures and institutions

-The other practices include irrigation infrastructure, use of pesticides, insecticides and herbicides, consolidation of holdings, land reforms, improved rural infrastructure, supply of agricultural credit, use of chemical or synthetic fertilisers, use of sprinklers or drip irrigation systems, and use of advanced machinery.

 Rationale for the Green Revolution

 The Green Revolution in India was first introduced in Punjab in late 1966-67 as part of a development program issued by international donor agencies and the Government of India.

 During the British Raj, India's grain economy hinged on a unilateral relation of exploitation.
 Consequently, when India gained independence, the weakened country quickly became vulnerable to frequent famines, financial instabilities, and low productivity.
 These factors formed a rationale for the implementation of the Green Revolution as a development strategy in India.